CU-CommunityApps/CD-LaravelStarterKit/README.md

   php ./vendor/bin/pint
   ```

 Configuration for Pint is in `pint.json`.
+Use `--test` option to have errors reported without having fixes applied.

 ### Development Standards
 In order to support working collaboratively, PHP and Laravel standards should be applied, ideally in ways that are quick and automatic.